thelondonsmiths/Solex_ser_recon_EN/README.md

 The composite results window should be killed by pushing any key on the keyboard.
 By default, the Processing GUI will reappear after each run.
 The prior file location and several other GUI states are now saved in the SHG_config file (previously in a SHG.ini file).
+In CLI mode, the parameters in the SHG_config file are ignored.

 Some changes were implemented due to a known bug in the update to a library: see https://github.com/PySimpleGUI/PySimpleGUI/issues/5410